-Report: Trump Tells Macron the U.S. Will Exit the Iran Deal
+Trump to Withdraw U.S. From Iran Deal, Official Says

-The United States will withdraw from the Iran nuclear agreement.
-Or, at least, so Donald Trump led French president Emmanuel Macron to believe when the two men spoke Tuesday morning, according to the New York Times.
-Macron disputes that report, according to the Israeli newspaper Haaretz, saying that Trump gave him no indication of what his final decision would be.
-If true, that would be rather extraordinary: The president plans to announce whether he intends to keep America in the agreement at 2p.m. this afternoon – why he would withhold this decision from the French president during a private phone call this morning is unclear.
+The United States will withdraw from the Iran nuclear agreement, according to U.S. officials who spoke with the Associated Press.
+That report is buttressed by the New York Times, which reports that Donald Trump told French president Emmanuel Macron that he intended to pull the U.S. out of the deal, when the two men to spoke Tuesday morning.
+(Macron disputes that report, according to the Israeli newspaper Haaretz, saying that Trump gave him no indication of what his final decision would be.
+If true, that would be rather extraordinary: The president plans to announce whether he intends to keep America in the agreement at 2 p.m. this afternoon – why he would withhold this decision from the French president during a private phone call this morning is unclear.)

-Regardless, according to the Times, Trump intends to reinstate all sanctions that the United States had lifted in exchange for Iran dismantling its nuclear weapons program, and then to impose additional economic penalties, to boot.
+According to the Times, Trump intends to reinstate all sanctions that the United States had lifted in exchange for Iran dismantling its nuclear weapons program, and then to impose additional economic penalties, to boot.
 This will create significant diplomatic difficulties, as all the other signatories to the 2015 accord remain committed to it — which means that enforcing economic sanctions on entities that do business with Iran will put the United States into direct conflict with its European allies, along with China and Russia.
 Withdrawing from the agreement will also jeopardize the efficacy of the International Atomic Energy Agency’s system for monitoring Iranian compliance.

 To this point, the agreement has successfully halted Iran’s progress toward a nuclear weapon, according to international inspectors.
 It has not, however, deterred Iran from expanding its influence in the Middle East (a task made quite easy by America’s decision to overthrow the region’s most powerful check on Tehran’s power in 2003).
 And that fact — combined with the agreement’s association with Barack Obama, Trump’s campaign promise to rip it up, and the hawkish bent of the president’s newest advisers — has (apparently) led the United States to ignore the myriad downsides of sabotaging a functional deprofileration agreement in defiance of its core allies.